betheden/hebrew-grammar/content/conjunction.rst

 וְעַתָּה
 --------

-The word עַתָּה ("now") in Biblical Hebrew often functions as an adverb in a sentence.
+The word עַתָּה ("now") in Biblical Hebrew often functions as a temporal adverb in a sentence.
 However, when עַתָּה appears at the beginning of a sentence or clause, it usually functions not as an adverb but as a conjunction, either standing alone or as a compound conjunction (when paired with the prefix וְ or with particles such as גַּם or כִּי).
-In either case, the term functions as a causal conjunction, indicating that what follows is based upon what has come before.
+In either case, the term functions as a type of causal conjunction, indicating that what follows is based upon what has come before.
 This conjunction must be translated always with great sensitivity to the context to express the correct nuance; in English, this conjunction can be translated as